appfolio/ae_page_objects/README.md

 ### Rails

-AePageObjects is built to work with Rails (version 3.X-4.X) out of the box.
+AePageObjects is built to work with Rails (versions 3.X-4.X) out of the box.
 There is nothing to configure or change from the instructions above.

 ### Non Rails

-AePageObjects works with Rails 3.X by default.
-To get AePageObjects to work with non-Rails applications you'll need to configure a router to use other than `ApplicationRouter` in your `AePageObjects::Site`.
+To get AePageObjects to work in non-Rails environments you'll need to configure a router to use other than `ApplicationRouter` in your `AePageObjects::Site`.
 For example:

 ```ruby
 # test/my_page_objects/site.rb